lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 classification.
 We find that a lack of sub-cellular diversity in the labelled training data leads to prediction errors, as unlabelled instances can only be assigned to a class that exists in the training data @Breckels:2013.
-In such scenarios novelty detection can be useful to identify data-specific sub-cellular groupings such as organelles and protein complexes.
+In such scenarios, novelty detection can be useful to identify data-specific sub-cellular groupings such as organelles and protein complexes.
 The phenotype discovery (phenoDisco) algorithm
 @Breckels:2013 is one such method and is available in .
 It is an